cloudify-cosmo/docs.getcloudify.org/content/guide-proxy.md

 ### Step 3 - Create an image

 Create an image of the instance.
-The image will be used to bootstrap manager in the following steps.
+The image will be used to install the manager in the following steps.

-### Step 4 - Bootstrap Cloudify
+### Step 4 - Install Cloudify

-Follow the traditional steps to bootstrap Cloudify on Openstack using the image you created.
+Follow the traditional steps to install Cloudify on Openstack using the image you created.

 ### Step 5 - Modify your blueprint and upload it